Method of production - Caught at sea

 Stock area - Irish Sea, Celtic Sea, English Channel and southern North Sea

-Stock detail - IVbc, VIIa, VIIId-h
+Stock detail - IVbc, VIIa, VIId-h

 Fish type - White round fish

 Bass or seabass belongs to a family of spiny-finned fish called Moronidae, which are closely related to groupers.
-Bass breed from March to mid-June, mostly in April, in British coastal and offshore waters.
-From January to March in the Bay of Biscay and from February to May in the English Channel and eastern Celtic Sea.
-It is a long-lived and slow growing species - up to 30 years of age, and can achieve a length of up to 1m with a weight of 12kg.
+Bass breed from March to mid-June, mostly in April, in British coastal and offshore waters, from January to March in the Bay of Biscay and from February to May in the English Channel and eastern Celtic Sea.
+It is a long-lived and slow growing species - up to 30 years of age - and can achieve a length of up to 1m with a weight of 12kg.
 Male bass mature at 31-35cm (aged 3-6 years) and females mature at 40-45cm (aged 5-8 years).
 Once mature, bass may migrate within UK coastal waters and occasionally further offshore.
-Increases in sea water temperature in recent decades has likely led to a more northerly distribution of seabass as it is now found further north into the North Sea.
+Increases in sea water temperature in recent decades has likely led to a more northerly distribution of seabass, as it is now found further north into the North Sea.
 Climate warming may also have lengthened the time adult seabass spend in the summer feeding areas.
 After spawning, seabass tend to return to the same coastal sites each year.